AdobeDocs/campaign.en/help/v8/send/sms/sms-mid-sourcing.md

 >[!IMPORTANT]
 >
 >This documentation is for Adobe Campaign v8.7.2 and later.
+>
-For older versions, please read the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up).
+>For older versions, please read the [Campaign Classic v7 documentation](https://experienceleague.adobe.com/en/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-set-up/sms-set-up).

-Sending SMS deliveries with a mid-sourcing infrastructure requires :
+Sending SMS deliveries with a mid-sourcing infrastructure requires:

 1. An SMS Operator on the Mid-server.
 [Learn how to create it here](#sms-operator-mid)
 1. An SMS external account on the Marketing server that will use the operator created before.
 [Learn how to create it here](#sms-external-account)